Measures of gender equality: Social Institutions and Gender Index

 Social Institutions and Gender Index (SIGI) is a composite indicator of gender equality that solely focuses on social institutions that affect the equality between men and women, as well as on the four dimensions of family code, physical integrity, ownership rights and civil liberties.
 It was introduced in 2007 by the OECD Development Centre to address the perceived inadequacies of the GDI, GEM, GEI, and Global Gender Gap Index.
 Social institutions comprise norms, values and attitudes that exist in a society in relation to women.
-SIGI's authors argue that it is "the only index that focuses on the underlying sources of gender inequality", through they note it is indented to supplement, not replace, the aforementioned other existing measures; they also note that this topic is likely too complex for a single indicator, and recommend a multi-indicator approach for any studies that want to aim to be more comprehensive.
+SIGI's authors argue that it is "the only index that focuses on the underlying sources of gender inequality", through they note it is intended to supplement, not replace, the aforementioned other existing measures; they also note that this topic is likely too complex for a single indicator, and recommend a multi-indicator approach for any studies that want to aim to be more comprehensive.
 The tool has been praised for being a valuable measure for developing countries, but criticized as less applicable for the developed ones.